9th Floor Diamond Plaza Building, 34 Le Duan, Ben Nghe Ward, District 1, Ho Chi Minh City

 Binh Tan District Office

-41 Ten Lua, Binh Tri Dong B, Binh Tan District, Ho Chi Minh City.
+41 Rockets, Binh Tri Dong B, Binh Tan District, Ho Chi Minh City.

 info@bkclaw.vn